voku/portable-utf8/README.md

 - Based on Behat's work: https://github.com/Behat/Transliterator
 - Based on Sebastián Grignoli's work: https://github.com/neitanod/forceutf8
 - Based on Ivan Enderlin's work: https://github.com/hoaproject/Ustring
-- Based on Paragon Initiative Enterprises's work: https://github.com/paragonie/random_compat
+- Used Symfony Polyfills (Iconv, Intl, Mbstring, Xml, ...): https://github.com/symfony/polyfill

 ## Description

-It is written in PHP and can work without "mbstring", "iconv" or any other extra encoding-library.
+It is written in PHP (>= 5.3) and can work without "mbstring", "iconv" or any other extra encoding php-extension on your server.
 The benefit of Portable UTF-8 is that it is easy to use, easy to bundle.
+This library will also auto-detect your server environment and will use the installed php-extensions if they are available, so you will have the best possible performance.

 ## Alternative